jackpal/jackpal.github.io/_posts/2008-06-05-Thoughts_on_In-Flight_Entertainment_systems.md

 ---
 date: 2008-06-05 20:34
 tags: Hardware review,Linux
+title: Thoughts on In-Flight Entertainment systems
 ---

-# Thoughts on In-Flight Entertainment systems

 I recently spent a lot of time using two different in-flight entertainment
 systems: one on Eva Air, and another on Virgin Atlantic.
 For people who